roxie62/neural_operators_for_chaos/README.md

 - Memory bank size, which should be divisible by the current GPU_number times `batch_size_metricL`: `--bank_size 1000`.
 - Temperature value for controlling the radius of the hypersphere feature space: `--T_metricL_traj_alone 0.3`.

+If you are looking to modify the codebase on your own example, you might want to enable running on a single GPU in the code development phase.
+And this can be done by changing the command ```--nproc_per_node=1``` in the bash file, which means the number of GPUs each process operates on is 1 instead of 4.

 ### Evaluation
 We only require 1 GPU for the evaluation.
 To run the evaluation for each method, run: